FreakinWard/guide-pull-request/README.md

-`topic:` tips and best practices for pull-request feedback

-`considerations:`
+# Overview

+A collection of pull request guidelines, tips, and practices that help guide conversations for teams.

+## Considerations

  - Decide if you really *want* to draw the authors attention
  - decide if you really *need* the change - if not, a tech-debt story is an option, too
  - Petty comments trigger emotions